CurveDocs/curve-docs/docs/deployments/dao.md

 # **Core Contracts**

-!!!deploy "Source Code"
+!!!github
-    Source code of the core contracts is available on [GitHub](https://github.com/curvefi/curve-dao-contracts).
+    The source code for the core dao-contracts can be found on [:material-github: GitHub](https://github.com/curvefi/curve-dao-contracts).

 *Here is a list of contract deployments that are used in the Curve DAO:*